aws-samples/aws-govcloud-graphql/README.md

 SagemakerendpointStack.MissionSMApiGatewayEndpoint<Random value> = https://<random value>.execute-api.us-gov-west-1.amazonaws.com/prod/
 ```

-### 3. Follow the blog for the rest of the setup
+### 3. Refer to the blog for the rest of the setup

 ## Cleanup

 1. Manually delete any objects in the S3 buckets created in step 1 of the installation instructions.
-2. If the Generative AI stack is also deployed then, run the following commands in the base directory
+2. If the Generative AI stack is also deployed,please run the following commands in the base directory
 ```sh
 cd ./2-mission-gen-ai
 cdk destroy